Sembawang Rangers FC

-Sembawang Rangers Football Club was a football club in Singapore, based in Yishun.
-The club played for S.League, the top division of football in Singapore.
+Sembawang Rangers Football Club was a professional football club in Singapore, based in Sembawang, Singapore The club played for S.League, the top division of football in Singapore.
 The club was also referred to among supporters as the "Stallions".
+They were also known for their Nigerian look-a-like jersey with phenomenal designs used in the inaugural S.League season in the 90s.